Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Gases with impurities

 \subsection{Two impurities}

-Mobile impurities attract each other when immersed in a Bose gas gas even if $g_{BB}=0$, because the local deformation of the medium caused by the impurities is minimized when the impurities are close to each other~\citep{Recati2005Casimir,Bruderer2007Polaron}.
+Mobile impurities attract each other when immersed in a Bose gas even if $g_{BB}=0$, because the local deformation of the medium caused by the impurities is minimized when the impurities are close to each other~\citep{Recati2005Casimir,Bruderer2007Polaron}\footnote{Note that if the impurities are not identical, then it is possible that the induced impurity-impurity interaction is repulsive~\citep{Schecter2014Casimir,Reichert2019SemiInfinite,Brauneis2021FlowEquations}.
+This situation is beyond the scope of this review.}.
 This attraction is dubbed impurity-impurity interaction induced (or mediated) by the environment.
 It can be strong enough to be observed in state-of-the-art cold-atom experiments~\citep{Fukuhara2013BoundStates,DeSalvo2019Mediated,Edri2020Mediated}.

-Induced interactions can lead to in-medium bound states -- `Bose bipolarons' -- whose investigation is motivated in part by their analogy\footnote{To put the analogy on solid ground, one will need to estimate the importance of the long-range Coulomb repulsion, which strongly modifies properties of weakly-bound states~\citep{Schmickler2019Coulomb,Luna2019Papenbrock}.
+Induced interactions can lead to in-medium bound states -- `Bose bipolarons' -- whose investigation is motivated in part by their analogy\footnote{To put the analogy on solid ground, one will need to estimate the importance of the long-range Coulomb repulsion, which strongly modifies properties of weakly-bound states, in particular, their universal behavior~\citep{Schmickler2019Coulomb,Luna2019Papenbrock}.
 In any case, Bose bipolarons provide an excellent toy model for studying the origin of short-range attraction mediated by the environment and its relation to electronic correlations in standard condensed matter set-ups.
-A particularly exciting direction is establishing a connection to high-temperature superconductors.} to the electronic bipolarons~\citep{Devreese2009Bipolarons}.
-It is worth noting that even though the presence of the environment modifies few-impurity physics in all spatial dimensions~\citep{zinner2014FBS,Naidon2018Yukawa, Camacho2018Landau,Camacho2018Bipolarons}, one expects most prominent effects in 1D where correlations are in general stronger.
+A particularly exciting direction is establishing a connection to high-temperature superconductors.} to the electronic bipolarons, see, e.g.,~\citep{Devreese2009Bipolarons}.
+It is worth noting that even though the presence of the environment modifies few-impurity physics in all spatial dimensions~\citep{zinner2014FBS,Naidon2018Yukawa,Camacho2018Landau,Camacho2018Bipolarons}, one expects most prominent effects in 1D where correlations are in general stronger.
 In particular, any attractive interaction leads to a bound state in the 1D world~\citep{LandauQM}.